 Math perspective:

 We explore how cycles, chaos, and phase shifts among attractors play out across networks - in particular, networks with heterogeneous nodes or dynamic interactions.
-For this, we use attractor reconstruction (aka Takens theorem) and Gaussian Processes (aka ‘deep’ ML) alongside classical approaches like ODEs, integrodifference DEs, random matrices, and maximum likelihood.
+For this, we use attractor reconstruction (aka Takens theorem) and Gaussian Processes (aka ‘deep’ machine learning) alongside classical approaches like ODEs, integrodifference equations, random matrices, and maximum likelihood.
 Foremost, we focus on finding novel dynamics and the simplest models that capture them.

 Ecology perspective:

-We build simple dynamical models that incorporate competing ecological hypotheses, fit these models to spatiotemporal data, and see which model (ie, hypothesis) better explains patterns in nature.
-By fitting mechanistic models, we also get estimates of ecological rates, interactions, and resilience “for free”.
+To do this, we build simple models that incorporate competing ecological hypotheses, fit these models to spatiotemporal data, and see which model (ie, hypothesis) better explains patterns in nature.
+When fitting mechanistic models, we also get estimates of ecological rates, interactions, and resilience “for free”.
 These are critical for management but notoriously hard to measure in the field.